-The Easy Link, which enables you to plug into a good number of sensors, costs $59.
+The Easy Link, an interface between one probe and the TI-Nspire handheld, enables you to plug into a good number of sensors.
+It costs $59.
 However, you are still limited to one sensor unless you plug into a computer.
+You can connect as many sensors as you have USB ports and Go!
+Links.

 Data collection is extremely fast and easy when you do two sensors at the same time.
-Currently this can be done with the TI-Nspire Navigator Cradle or with the software.
-I've had students use two sensors last year and even this past week.
-Let me know if anyone would be interested in sharing more detail about this.
+Currently this can be done with the old TI-Nspire Navigator Cradle or with the software.

-- Magnetic Field Sensor, current probe, and a slinky - great linear data
+- Magnetic Field Sensor, current probe, and a slinky to get great linear data

 - light intensity and distance - an inverse square law relationship